 Example: If a program requires 122 credits to graduate, the student would be placed on INFO status at 159 attempted credits (122 x 130%).
 If he/she does not successfully appeal while on INFO status, the status will change to Disqualification once the student reaches 171 attempted credits (122 x 140% = 171).

 All Failing Grades: Students who received all failing, incomplete or blank grades in a given semester are considered to have unofficially withdrawn from the university and are immediately placed on Financial Aid Disqualification without a semester of Financial Aid Warning.

 Students who do not meet SAP requirements for GPA, completion of attempted credits and/or remedial courses will be placed on Financial Aid Warning for their next semester of enrollment.
 Financial aid may be received during the semester while the student is on Warning.
 Students who meet the SAP requirements during their next semester of enrollment will automatically be removed from Warning at the end of that term.
 Students who do not meet SAP requirements in any area at the end of their semester of Warning will be placed on Financial Aid Disqualification.
 Students exceeding Maximum Attempted Credits/Time Frame limits may have an INFO status on their account.

 Financial Aid Warning means:

-- During the semester of enrollment that the student has a warning hold on their account the student may receive federal financial aid.
+- The student may receive financial aid if otherwise eligible during the semester in which a Financial Aid Warning indicator is on their account.
 The student must meet all SAP requirements at the end of the warning semester.
-If he/she does not, the student will lose eligibility for federal financial aid and will be placed on Financial Aid Disqualification.
+If he/she does not, the student will lose eligibility for financial aid and will be placed on Financial Aid Disqualification.

 - While on Financial Aid Warning, students should seek assistance from various campus resources that may assist them in meeting their personal and educational goals.